 Once an item has been added to the publishing queue, a bundle is created.
 This bundle can be pushed to a Publishing Environment (a group of other dotCMS servers or endpoints).
 This allows for the easy migration of content/objects between dotCMS instances.

-The following videos provide an overview of Push Publishing configuration and the Push Publishing process, and the below documentation sections describe each of the remote publishing steps in greater detail.
+The following videos provide an overview of Push Publishing configuration and the Push Publishing process, and the documentation below describes each of the remote publishing steps in greater detail.

 Push Publishing Part One: Configuring Environments & Servers